-Upon contraction, the buccinator pulls the angle of the mouth laterally, presses the cheeks to the teeth, thus decreasing the oral vestibule.
-Contractions of the buccinator muscle produce facial expressions presenting satisfaction, as well as laughing and crying.
+The buccinator pulls the angle of the mouth laterally, presses the cheeks to the teeth, thus decreasing the oral vestibule.
+Contractions of the buccinator produce facial expressions presenting satisfaction, as well as laughing and crying.

 Lower group of oral muscles

 The lower group of oral muscles includes the following muscles:

 The depressor anguli oris is responsible for pulling the angle of the mouth downward, thus enabling a facial expression associated with frowning.

 The depressor labii inferioris is a facial muscle of the chin area that pulls the lower lip downward and forward.